drop-games/eb-docs/docs/Blockchain.md

 ## Duel-to-Earn

 The core idea of Hyperblade that it is one of the first games with conventional gameplay and blockchain-native features.
-And one of the biggest draws will be the possiblity to earn by playing the game.
+And one of the biggest draws will be the possibility to earn by playing the game.
 Hyperblade coins it's own term for that: **_Duel-to-Earn_**

-Due to the novelty of the concept of play-to-earn including vast economic implications, a due dilligence steps are required to implement this feature correctly.
+Due to the novelty of the concept of play-to-earn including vast economic implications, a due diligence steps are required to implement this feature correctly.
 Considering the role of $SPR in the governance, it's important to preserve the balanced tokenomics and not allow inflation or attackers obtaining a significant portion of the circulating supply.

 For that purpose Hyperblade introduces a second, solely play-to-earn token - **_Timeore_**